 - Go to a bar within walking distance of your home or lodgings.

-- Arrange to get a ride with a friend before you go out to a bar.
+- Arrange to get a ride with a friend before you go out to a bar or party.

 - Download the Lyft or Uber app to your phone in advance.